 A new U-M School of Information award will recognize students for innovative, “outside the box” thinking and problem solving, thanks to a generous gift from UMSI alumnus Jerry Miller (AMLS ’86, PhD ’95).
 The UMSI Innovator Award is an endowed award created with an initial gift of $62,000 and a bequest of $1 million.

-At the Design Clinic, interdisciplinary teams of students from the School of Information and other divisions work directly with clients to find design solutions for startups, non-profits and cultural institutions.
+At the infoLab, interdisciplinary teams of students from the School of Information and other divisions work directly with clients to find design solutions for startups, non-profits and cultural institutions.
 They conduct user research and testing, create wireframes for websites and mobile apps and provide recommendations for processes and workflow design.

 “As a graduate student here at Michigan, I was encouraged to imagine, to reach out and innovate,” said Miller.
 “I wanted to know how to organize information outside of libraries, so as a doctoral student, I took classes in business administration, organizational psychology, engineering and other fields.
 I envision this award as encouraging students to create and explore beyond a single discipline.”

 To be considered for the award, student teams will submit an abstract that describes their design problem and how they approached it.
 A panel of judges, to include clients of the infoLab, will select the finalists for a live, in-person presentation to determine the winner.